Updated on August 4, 2021

 Thus, a piece of real property that appears to be landlocked based on the deed transferring it is not necessarily lacking a right of way easement.
 The only way to truly determine what easements, if any, exist is to conduct a thorough review of the documents recorded against the property at issue and the adjacent properties.

 Have an easement dispute?
+If your’re you looking for an property easement disputes Los Angeles, Schorr Law is a Los Angeles based real estate attorneys professional corporation.
 Please feel free to contact us at firstname.lastname@example.org, (310) 954-1877, or send us a message via our Contact Form.

 See related: Appurtenant Easement vs Easement in Gross